Mistralys/mailcode/README.md

 #### Omitting the = sign

-The equals sign is implied, so it can be omitted.
+The equal sign is implied, so it can be omitted.

 ```
 {setvar: $AMOUNT 45 * 2}